wp-plugins/as-heard-on/README.md

 ### How do I display the album art in the sidebar? ###

 Use the built-in widget to display an image(s) randomly pulled from the database.
-Or use the following if you prefer to hand code the PHP:

-`<?php onerandom(); ?>`

-Be sure to remove this code from your template if you disable the plugin so your site doesn't throw ugly errors at you.

 ### How do I show all my Album Art Images on a page? ###